Álvaro de Bazán, Marquis of Santa Cruz: Biography

-Álvaro de Bazán y Guzmán was born in Granada on 12 December 1526, son to Álvaro de Bazán y Manuel "the Elder" and Ana de Guzmán.
+Álvaro de Bazán y Guzmán was born in Granada on 12 December 1526, son to Álvaro de Bazán y Solís "the Elder" and Ana de Guzmán.
 Just like his father and grandfather, he was a member of the Order of Santiago, having joined the order as a knight when he was a toddler, in 1529.
 Under the purview of his relationship with the order, he was granted encomiendas in Villamayor (1568) and in Alhambra and La Solana (1572).

 His grandfather, Álvaro de Bazán, took part in the conquest of Granada in 1492.
 Bazán's father took part together with Giovanni Andrea Doria and others marines in the recapture of Tunis in 1535, and was distinguished in the service of Charles V, by whom he was made general of the galleys, or commander-in-chief of the Spanish naval forces in the Mediterranean.

 The future admiral followed his father into the navy in his youth and was employed in the high command of the Spanish officers at a very early age.
 At the age of eight, he was appointed "Military Governor and captain of the fortress and city of Gibraltar".
 His 'command' was via his father, who was in command of the galleys of Spain.
 It has been speculated that this unusual appointment was intended to show Charles V's confidence, but the commander of the galleys did not share that confidence.
 Bazán the Elder suggested to no effect that Gibraltar's Line Wall Curtain be extended to the southern tip of the rock.
-In 1564, he aided in the capture of Peñón de Vélez de la Gomera, and commanded the division of galleys employed to blockade Tetuan, and to suppress the piracy carried on from that port.
+In 1564, he aided in the capture of Peñón de Vélez de la Gomera and, the following year, he commanded the division of galleys employed to blockade Tetuan and to suppress the piracy carried on from that port.
 The service is said to have been successfully performed.

-The younger Bazán earned the confidence of Philip II, by whom he was appointed in 1568 to command the galleys of Naples.
+The younger Bazán had a first showing serving under Sancho Martínez de Leyva during his failed expedition to the Peñón de Vélez de la Gomera.
+Bazán advised Leyva for a course of action that went unheeded, leading to a fiasco, during which Bazán was still instrumental in covering the Spanish retreat from his ships.
+He later defeated an English pirate fleet in Gibraltar.
+Bazán participated again in the next expedition to Vélez de la Gomera, leading to its final conquest.
+Actions like this earned the confidence of Philip II, by whom he was appointed in 1568 to command the galleys of Naples.
 This post brought him into close relations with John of Austria, when the Holy League was formed against the Turks in 1570.

 He was given the title of Marquis of Santa Cruz in 1569, in light of his role in the suffocation of the Morisco Revolt and previous services.
 The title was named after Santa Cruz de Mudela, acquired from the Crown by his father back in 1539.